- What is a generic approval?

 - My plant burned down and my labeling records were destroyed.
 Can I get copies of my approved label applications?

-We can provide microfilmed copies of labeling records on file with us, i.e., sketch, temporary or final.
-However, on July 1, 1996, we stopped granting final approvals but started keeping microfilmed records of sketch approvals.
-We can not provide copies of the old IIC approved labels or generic approvals since those records exist in the Federal plant involved or its headquarters location.
+We can provide digital copies of labeling records on file, i.e., sketch, sketch modified, or temporary approvals.
+However, we cannot provide copies of generic approvals; those records are housed only in the Federal plant involved or its headquarters location.

 - How do I figure out the nutrition facts serving size for a particular product?